jovotech/jovo-framework/docs/basic-concepts/data/user.md

 # User

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/data/user

 In this section, you will learn how to use the Jovo User class to persist user specific data and create contextual experiences for your voice apps.

 * [Introduction to the User Class](#introduction-to-the-user-class)